568

 8

 • \$\begingroup\$ Problem: some subsequences of legitimate answers may be pretty dangerous to the environment.
-You don't want to eval just everything. \$\endgroup\$ Dec 23, 2013 at 16:59
+You don't want to eval just everything. \$\endgroup\$ Commented Dec 23, 2013 at 16:59

 • \$\begingroup\$ @JanDvorak Yes that actually is a serious problem.
 To what extent is it possible to fix that? \$\endgroup\$